Mimino666/python-xextract/README.rst

 Extract structured data from HTML and XML like a boss.

-**xextract** is simple enough to write a one-line parser, yet powerful enough to be a part of a big project.
+**xextract** is simple enough for writing a one-line parser, yet powerful enough to be a part of a big project.

 **Features**